COVID-19 and Winter Storm update Feb 2021:

 * Please note, UFE is not ideal for every woman.
 It is a procedure that has known complications just like any other medical procedure.
 I can help you decide if UFE is right for you.

-Most women to go home a few hours after UFE!
+You can go home a few hours after your UFE!

 Here are some positive things my patients had to say after UFE